marcogambarini/floatcyl/README.md

-To see the documentation, enter folder docs and run `make html`
+To see the documentation, enter folder docs and run `make html`.
-Then a file index.html will appear in docs/build.
+A file index.html will appear in docs/build.